-Staff Champion category
+Staff Champion/Winners category

 Dr. Emily Flies is a sustainability educator, researcher, and an equity, diversity and community engagement champion at the University of Tasmania.
 With a commitment to enhancing human and environmental wellbeing, she has made substantial contributions through innovative teaching, impactful research, and dedicated community service.
 Dr. Flies’ efforts in developing sustainability-focused educational programs, leading national research initiatives, and founding community outreach organisations have earned her numerous accolades and recognition at both national and international levels.